rjstone/user-scripts/README.md

 These are my Tampermonkey/GreaseMonkey User Scripts.

+They automatically get published to [my account on OpenUserJS](https://openuserjs.org/scripts/KnowMoreStuff/) using a webhook.
+And autoupdates are supported so installing from there is recommended.

 They are rather specific to particular web sites, but you could find them useful.

 I recommend using them with Tampermonkey, an extension for eevery major browser.
 But they will work with Greasemonkey and